Worthy.com: History

 Worthy.com was launched in May 2014.
 The company got its start when De-Kalo and his wife wished to sell a diamond necklace in order to put the money from its sale toward a new one.
 The De-Kalos found that their resale options were limited.
 De-Kalo saw an opportunity to create an online auction platform in which sellers send their items to the company's headquarters in New York for evaluation, after which goods would be auctioned online to a network of pre-selected professional buyers.

 The marketplace itself is solely online, with the availability of walk-ins for the item submission stage.
 Goods offered for resale are also physically evaluated and stored offline during the auction process.
 It is distinguished from other online auction marketplaces by its evaluation process and guarantees offered to both buying and selling parties.

 Online auction platform

 In an interview published in Forbes in November 2016, Ben De-Kalo describes Worthy.com as a “consumer-to-business” auction liquidation website.
-Worthy.com offers an online auction platform for selling pre-owned diamond jewelry, loose diamonds, and luxury watches.
+Worthy.com offers an online auction platform for selling pre-owned diamond jewelry, loose diamonds, and watches.
 The company first identifies the market value of the item through an automatic pricing engine and then agrees on a reserve price with the sellers.
 The diamonds sold at Worthy.com are graded at the Gemological Institute of America (GIA) or at the International Gemological Institute (IGI).
 The brand-named watches are authenticated at CentralWatch.
-Prior to auction, Worthy.com makes available the item's photographs and diamond grading report to the networks of pre-selected professional buyers.
-The online auction can be watched live by the seller, and both sellers and buyers receive real time updates on the auction status.
 Once the auction finishes, if the final offer is above the reserve price, the deal is closed.
-And if the final offer is below the reserve price, the seller can decide to sell it for that price or have the item shipped back.
-According to Worthy.com CEO, Ben De-Kalo, about 85% of the auctions at Worthy.com are closed successfully.
+According to former Worthy.com CEO, Ben De-Kalo, about 85% of the auctions at Worthy.com are closed successfully.